DOs and DON’Ts Of Bridal Hair – A Complete Guide

-Most stylists will ask that you not wash your hair the day of your wedding.
-A day old blow dry is the best texture to work with for wedding styles.
+Most stylists will ask that you not wash your hair on the day of your wedding.
+A day-old blow-dry is the best texture to work with for wedding styles.
 Confirm this with your stylist though, and make sure you pass along the news to your wedding party as well.
 Flat-ironing your hair before it is styled will cause curls to fall out as well.
-Consider going to your stylist the day before for a good round brush blow dry, your hair will be coiffed for the rehearsal and prepped properly for the style the day of the wedding.
+Consider going to your stylist the day before for a good round brush blow-dry, your hair will be coiffed for the rehearsal and prepped properly for the style the day of the wedding.

 DO Bring Your Accessories Or Veil

 Have your stylist put these in for you.
 They have the know-how and experience to make sure accessories stay securely and comfortably from vows through pictures to the last dance.
 Don’t wait until two minutes before you walk down the aisle.
 You’ll find yourself scrambling for pins and everyone around you will be too nervous already.